Chance0018/calculator-test-plan/Test-Plan.md

 >
 >### **(13.2) Contingency Plan** ###
 >
->Issues regarding hardware, physical durability, & user experience should be identified early in week 2 & dependant on resolution timeframe if within reason testing can continue by end of week 2 or begining of week 3.
-Dependant of situation we can flex hours scheduled in week 2 & flex them into week 3.
+>Issues regarding hardware, physical durability, & user experience should be identified early in week 2 & dependent on resolution timeframe if within reason testing can continue by end of week 2 or beginning of week 3.
+Dependent of situation we can flex hours scheduled in week 2 & flex them into week 3.
 If hardware or user experience does not pass criteria new Test Plan maybe created to continue testing internal software.
 >
->If Internal software does not meet full criteria hardware & user experience testing can continue & a seperate test can be done for the internal software before product release or as a update, patch, and/or hotfix at a later date.
+>If Internal software does not meet full criteria hardware & user experience testing can continue & a separate test can be done for the internal software before product release or as an update, patch, and/or hotfix at a later date.
 >* * *
 # **(14) Approvals** #
 >* * *
 >## **Wesley "Hannibal" Smith**
 >* * *